Updated: September 12th, 2024

 To determine the amount of child support, the court will look to many factors, including:

 The amount of time parents each have custody of the children affects the amount of child support owed.
 In North Carolina, child support is calculated using a formula set by the Conference of Chief District Court Judges.
-The court calculates each parent’s support amount based on the amount of time the kids spend with him or her.
-Then each parent’s amounts are compared to each other, and the parent with the higher support amount pays the difference to the other parent.
+Using the child support guidelines, the court calculates each parent’s support amount based on the amount of time the kids spend with him or her.
+Each parent’s amounts are compared to each other, and the parent with the higher support amount pays the difference to the other parent.

 Determining your possible child support obligations if you are divorcing your spouse can be complicated.
-You should seek the help of an experienced family law attorney to assist you.
+For the protection of your rights, it’s vital to seek the help of an experienced family law attorney to assist you.

 Let New Direction Family Law Assist You